 Recipe Overview

-Why you’ll love it: A steaming pan of goulash is comfort food: warm, filling, and tasty.
-You won’t need exotic ingredients; it’s just simple good food.
+Why you’ll love it: A steaming pan of American goulash is comfort food: warm, filling, and tasty.
+You won’t need exotic ingredients; it’s economical and easy to make.

 How long it takes: 45 minutes